Thomas James Reddy: Career

 During the time Reddy was actively engaged in the Civil Rights Movement, he and two other African-American activists, James Grant and Charles Parker, visited the Lazy B horse stables.
 The three had been turned away from the stables because of the color of their skin.
 One year later, the trio were charged by the federal government in connection with a fire which killed fourteen horses.
 During the 1972 trial, they were labeled as political terrorists and became known as the Charlotte Three.
 Reddy was sentenced to 20 years in prison.
 In 1974, the two key witnesses "revealed that the federal government had paid them $4,000 each as a "relocation fee" following their testimony against the accused."
 A series of appeals, all the way to the U.S. Supreme Court, were denied.
 In 1979, North Carolina Governor Jim Hunt commuted the sentences and Reddy was paroled.
-New York Times columnist Tom Wicker wrote that it was "one more of those vengeful miscarriages of justice by which comfortable society attempted to label urban unrest, racial disorders … and anti-war activity as the work of agitators and terrorists."
+New York Times columnist Tom Wicker wrote that it was "one more of those vengeful miscarriages of justice by which comfortable society attempted to label urban unrest, racial disorders ... and anti-war activity as the work of agitators and terrorists."
 A collection of correspondence, legal documents and other material about this period of Reddy's life are archived in The J. Murrey Atkins Library Special Collections at the University of North Carolina at Charlotte.

-While a student the University of North Carolina Charlotte, Reddy was a poetry consultant and associate editor of arts magazine Three.
+While a student the University of North Carolina at Charlotte, Reddy was a poetry consultant and associate editor of arts magazine Three.
 In 1969, he won the LeGette Blythe Creative Writing Award.
 Among the publications in which his poetry appears are the Red Clay Reader (1969), Southern Poetry Review (1970), A Galaxy of Black Writing (1971), Hyperion Journal (1975), Miscellany (1974).
-His poetry has been collected in two books: Less Than a Score, But a Point (Random House’s Vintage Books, 1974) and Poems in One Part Harmony (Carolina Wren, 1980).
+His poetry has been collected in two books: Less Than a Score, But a Point (Random House's Vintage Books, 1974) and Poems in One Part Harmony (Carolina Wren, 1980).
 Reddy often reads the poetry of Beat poet Bob Kaufman, his favorite poet.
 Reddy has been inspired by French artist Marc Chagall, who is also a painter and poet.